Posted by Monish Vora

 Google is more intuitive about the intent of the page and understands the keywords smartly.
 Bing still relies on keywords in the page title, meta tags and the keywords on the page.

 Lastly, the main reason why you should optimize for Yahoo and Bing

-The key for ultimate customer satisfaction is having a great, user-friendly website.
-The road to your success is the search engine, however the search engine itself is not the ultimate success.
+The key to ultimate customer satisfaction is having a great, user-friendly website.
+The road to your success is the search engine, however, the search engine itself is not the ultimate success.